johnpottergr/johnpottergr.github.io/blog/6-9-2025-data-for-seo.md

 <a href="https://dataforseo.com">DataForSEO</a> is even more competitive on price ($0.0006 per SERP page).
 In an effort to compare with Zenserp, I asked ChatGPT to multiply 5000 x $0.0006 per SERP page result.
 The answer: $3, quite a discount from $23.

 "What's the catch?"
 I asked ChatGPT.
 Apparently, DataForSEO is "for developers" and not quite as user-friendly.
 But being a newly-minted "vibe-coder", I know I can handle that.
-Er, I hope.

 ChatGPT notes that "Zenserp has a simpler setup and often includes structured extras like local pack and knowledge panel data", whereas "DataForSEO is more customizable, often preferred by developers building at scale—but it may require more setup work, including batch processing and parsing."